indilib/indi-3rdparty/indi-libcamera/README.md

 sudo apt-get install libboost-program-options1.74-dev
 ```

-Go to the directory where  you unpacked indi_asi sources and do:
+Go to the directory where  you unpacked indi-libcamera sources and do:

 ```
 mkdir build